NREL/PV_ICE/docs/sphinx/source/data.rst

 ----------------
 At least two files of baselines are needed for the simulation: 1) one file with module parameters throughout the years, for example *baseline_US*, and 2) one or more files with process parameters for each material being analyzed in the module, for example *baseline_glass*.
 See **baseline_module** and **baseline_material** for more details on input columns needed and their definition.

-The baselines folder in the CEMFC provides baseline scenarios for modules in the US and World level, as well as baseline_materials for glass, Silver and Aluminum.
+The baselines folder in the PV_ICE tool provides baseline scenarios for modules in the US and World level, as well as baseline_materials for glass, Silver and Aluminum.
 For more details on the source of these values, see the documentation on baselines.

 baseline_module